gtheilman/PharmacyFeud/README.md

 * The 9 key always plays a single strike.
 This is for incorrect answers during the face-off and when a team tries to steal.
 * At the end, click on the score of whichever team won that round.
 The points from up top will be transferred to their score.

+You could also have an assistant sit with the keyboard and control the board while you play "host".

 Scores from the previous round are carried over to subsequent rounds.
 If you need to clear out the team scores, close all browser windows.

+I did not create the sound files or the background.
 While I do not believe my use of sound files and images infringes on anyone's copyright, if it does let me know and I will take down the offending material.

 If you use this software in your classroom, please send me an email so I can document it in my yearly faculty activity report.